 But, with you, we will be ready when the full measure of this pandemic hits our community.

-We are transforming the former Infant Jesus School into a new transitional housing facility for local homeless families.
+We are transforming the former Infant Jesus School in Nashua into a new transitional housing facility for local families experiencing homelessness.
 Renovations begin this spring and will be completed by Fall 2020, precisely when there will be a surge of families as emergency orders are lifted and evictions rise.
 This new facility will allow us to house up to 24 families experiencing homelessness.
 Click here to learn more and find out how you can help!